 - 1 tablespoon per gallon kelp meal

-Layering Spring-Flowering Bulbs in Pots
+Layer Spring-Flowering Bulbs in Pots

 When planting bulbs, you can get quite creative in planning how they will bloom throughout the spring.
 Think about incorporating colour patterns with two or three complementary hues.
-Or staggering flowering times with early, mid, and late season bloomers.
+Or staggering flowering times with early, mid, and late-season bloomers.

 Thank you to flowerbulbs.com for sharing these images with me!